RozbehSharahi/ezpublish-kernel-rest-functional-tests/README.md

 3) Edit `EZ_PLATFORM_VERSION` variable in ` rest-testing/bin/setup.sh` to an eZ Platform version that will require your branch or needs to be compatible.
 4) Run `sh rest-testing/bin/setup.sh` to build docker images.

+*It will take a while until the database is ready for functional testing.
+After doing the setup please wait a while until you run the tests*

 ## Running tests

 When setup is done you can run the functional tests by: